Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Phantom BSP is a collision artifact sometimes produced when compiling BSPs.
 It manifests itself as invisible surfaces which projectiles and vehicles collide with (but not players), and mostly appears around sharp corners near cases of "nearly coplanar faces" warnings in your [WRL file][wrl].

-Bungie was aware of this bug, and even implemented a Sapien feature to help spot it (`collision_debug_phantom_bsp 1`).
+Bungie was aware of this artifact and implemented a feature to help spot it (`collision_debug_phantom_bsp 1` in [Sapien][h1a-sapien] or [standalone][h1a-standalone-build]).
 If you find phantom BSP in your map, there are a few steps you can take to resolve it:

 1. Preemptively, keep your geometry simple and robust without an abundance of dense, complex, or spiky shapes.
 Flat surfaces like floors and walls should be kept as flat as possible by using alignment tools when modeling rather than "eyeballing it".
 2. Fix any "nearly coplanar" warnings in your source model by scaling affected faces to 0 along their normal axis or using alignment.
 Since Tool slightly rounds vertex coordinates when compiling BSPs, sometimes this warning cannot be resolved for surfaces which are not axis-aligned.
-2. Using [phantom_tool][] to compile your BSP will prevent phantom BSP at the cost of slightly increasing the tag size.
-3. There is an element of chance to phantom BSP appearing which depends on how your geometry is recursively subdivided form a BSP tree.
+2. There is an element of chance to phantom BSP appearing which depends on how your geometry is recursively subdivided form a BSP tree.
 Modifying unrelated parts of your level like adding portals or moving vertices can sometimes affect how the level is subdivided and make phantom BSP disappear.
+3. Using [phantom_tool][] or H1A Tool's [fix-phantom-bsp option][h1a-tool#phantom-bsp-fix] to compile your BSP will prevent phantom BSP at the cost of slightly increasing the tag size.
-4. If you do not have access to source JMS, and are trying to fix a BSP tag, the tool [Ghostbuster][] may fix it.
+4. If you do not have access to source JMS, and are trying to fix a BSP tag, the tool [Ghostbuster][] may fix it but has known issues.

 On a technical level, cases of phantom BSP are [dividing planes](#tag-field-collision-bsp-bsp3d-nodes-plane) where a child index is `-1`, but the space on that side of the plane is not actually _completely_ outside the level.
 The artifact is bounded by all parent dividing planes.